 Dinner At Mar Y Zielo

 Relax by the pool or read a book until dinner.
 I would recommend making a reservation at Mar y Zielo.
 It is known for its fresh, locally sourced seafood dishes and coastal-inspired cuisine.
 It is also a beautiful atmosphere.
+I loved our meal there!

 Is Cartagena Colombia Safe?